Basics of Brush Lettering | Brush Lettering Supplies

 - Kuretake Brush Pen (they have such rich ink!)

-- Kelly Creates Dual Tip Dream Pen (one side is a thin flexible brush, the other side is a thicker, stiffer brush tip)
+- Kelly Creates Brush Pen (one side is a thin flexible brush, the other side is a thicker, stiffer brush tip)

-**Update–I have started using Faber-Castell Pitt Brush Pens (B) and they are some of my favorite!!
+**Update–I have started using Faber-Castell Pitt Brush Pens (B) and they are some of my favorites!!
 They can be crazy expensive though, so I’m growing my collection gradually

 - Le Pen (I love how smooth they write and they are very affordable!)

 - Micron (all sizes!
 The brush tips are fun too)